 1. Chicken

-My Tori no Karaage uses skin-on boneless chicken thighs.
-They are more flavor than chicken breasts, however, if you would like to use breasts, that’s totally okay.
+My Tori no Karaage typically uses skin-on boneless chicken thighs.
+They are more flavorful than chicken breasts, however, if you would like to use breasts, that’s totally okay.

 In the US, skin-on chicken thighs are usually sold with bones.
 You can ask your butcher to remove the bones or simply take the bones out by yourself.
 Also, you want skin-on chicken because it keeps Tori no Karaage so crispy on the outside.